vbenjs/vue-vben-admin/README.md

   - `test` Test related
   - `docs` Documentation/notes
   - `chore` Dependency update/scaffolding configuration modification etc.
-  - `workflow` Workflow improvements
   - `ci` Continuous integration
   - `types` Type definition file changes
   - `wip` In development

-## Related warehouse

-If these plugins are helpful to you, you can give a star support

-- [vite-plugin-mock](https://github.com/anncwb/vite-plugin-mock) - Used for local and development environment data mock
-- [vite-plugin-html](https://github.com/anncwb/vite-plugin-html) - Used for html template conversion and compression
-- [vite-plugin-compression](https://github.com/anncwb/vite-plugin-compression) - Used to pack input .gz|.brotil files

 ## Browser support